 National Indigenous Youth Council on Sexual Health and HIV/AIDS

-The Youth Leadership Project and National Indigenous Youth Council on HIV/AIDS (NIYCHA) represent Indigenous youth across Canada who are working to implement the National Aboriginal Youth Strategy on HIV/AIDS (NAYSHAC).
-NIYCHA represents the leadership and voices of Indigenous youth nationally working on issues of HIV/AIDS and other sexually transmitted infections (STIs), sexual health, and harm reduction.
-NIYCHA has been also been recognized as the first National indigenous Youth Council on HIV/AIDS in the world.
+The Youth Leadership Project and National Indigenous Youth Council on Sexual Health and HIV/AIDS (NIYCSHA) represent Indigenous youth across Canada who are working to implement the National Aboriginal Youth Strategy on HIV/AIDS (NAYSHAC).
+NIYCSHA represents the leadership and voices of Indigenous youth nationally working on issues of HIV/AIDS and other sexually transmitted infections (STIs), sexual health, and harm reduction.
+NIYCSHA has been also been recognized as the first National indigenous Youth Council on HIV/AIDS in the world.

 - Charlene Tuplin – Lennox Island, PEI